 My hon.
 Friend is so right to raise this point.
 The evil of modern-day slavery should not be underestimated.
 We were the first country to publish a Government statement on modern slavery setting out the steps we have taken to identify and prevent modern slavery in supply chains, and that was one of the great achievements of the former Prime Minister, my right hon.
 Friend the Member for Maidenhead (Mrs May).
 The Home Office has launched a new single competent authority to handle cases of modern slavery and a new digital system, making it easier for those on the frontline to refer victims for support, and that has allowed us to identify more victims than ever before.

-Last year, over 10,000 potential victims were referred—52% higher than 2018—and it is worrying in itself that there should be such a high number.
+Last year, over 10,000 potential victims were referred—52% more than in 2018—and it is worrying in itself that there should be such a high number.
 A high number is an indication that we are introducing policies that help, but it cannot be an indication of success, because if there is any modern-day slavery, that is in and of itself not a success.
 Some 1,600 police operations are ongoing, which is not far off tenfold the number only four years ago, but we have to go further.
 Modern-day slavery is an evil, and my hon.
 Friend is right to highlight it.

 Thanks to the Chancellor’s innovative scheme, we will all have a lot on our plate on some days in August—more on our plate than we might have been anticipating.
 As regards hydrogen, the right hon.
 Gentleman rightly raises an important point about an environmentally friendly source of energy.
 Yesterday’s statement was 20 minutes long and inevitably could not cover everything.
 As I said, there may possibly be a debate on matters to be considered before the forthcoming Adjournment, which will be an opportunity to raise the subject, but the right hon.
 Gentleman is an experienced parliamentarian and knows better than I do how to get things raised in this House.

-The Committee on Standards in Public Life has just started a full investigation into the Electoral Commission to see whether it complies with the seven pillars of standards in public life: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
-It is clear to me that the Electoral Commission complies with none of them following its political pursuit of leave campaigners after the EU referendum.
+The Committee on Standards in Public Life has just started a full investigation of the Electoral Commission to see whether it complies with the seven pillars of standards in public life: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
+It is clear to me that the Electoral Commission complies with none of them, following its political pursuit of leave campaigners after the EU referendum.
 May we have a debate on the Electoral Commission?
 Such a request would normally be for Westminster Hall, so is there any chance that we can get back to Westminster Hall and have a debate on the Electoral Commission?

 My hon.
 Friend raises some serious concerns.
 The Electoral Commission should clearly be like Caesar’s wife: it should be above suspicion, and there should be no stain on it or fear of partiality of any kind.
 If there is any question, it is right that it is raised in this House in the way that he has done.
 Time for a full-length Government debate will be difficult to provide.
-However, any appointments made to the Election Commission do come before this House, so there are occasions when we are able to consider matters relating to the commission.
+However, any appointments made to the Electoral Commission do come before this House, so there are occasions when we are able to consider matters relating to the commission.

 As the Leader of the House will know, Nottingham is home to two internationally renowned universities, and usually many thousands of students, but as the country went into lockdown, many students returned to their family homes.
 As university campuses reopen and students return to our city, local residents are understandably anxious about the impact on social distancing in local shops and on services, and the potential risk to public health.
 Students and their parents are also concerned about safety, and particularly about wellbeing and mental health, especially in halls of residence.
-May we have a statement from the Minister for Universities to set out what she is doing to support our institutions to address some of those issues?
+May we have a statement from the Minister for Universities to set out what she is doing to help our institutions to address some of those issues?

 As always, the hon.
 Lady raises an important and interesting point.
 Inevitably, before universities reopen, there will need to be reassurance, both to the communities in which they sit and to the people going back to university—the students themselves—that it is safe for them to do so.
 That will tie in with the return of schools at the beginning of September.
 Usually, universities go back a little bit later, so there is a little more time to allow for them to go back.
 The hon.
 Lady is also right to raise the issue of mental health; I mentioned earlier the figures relating to mental health, and it is an issue taken seriously throughout the House.

 The Department for Transport has been absolutely right to empower local councils such as Southampton City Council to introduce temporary cycle lanes and bus lanes during the pandemic, to see how they work, but does my right hon.
-Friend agree that before any such temporary measures become permanent, there should be a requirement for there to be a full public consultation among residents?
+Friend agree that before any such temporary measures become permanent, there should be a requirement for a full public consultation among residents?
 Will he ask the Department for Transport to make a statement?

 My right hon.
 Friend makes an extremely good and important point.
-As a motorist, there is nothing more frustrating than when one sees a bus lane that is meant to be in operation and one has not seen a bus go down it for weeks, let alone that day.
+As a motorist, I know that there is nothing more frustrating than when one sees a bus lane that is meant to be in operation and one has not seen a bus go down it for weeks, let alone that day.
 It is important that bus lanes are put in the right places and that the interests of motorists and communities are not overlooked.